-It is envisaged that through effective co-management the economic potential of Hazelmere Dam can be unlocked in an equitable and sustainable manner.
+Effective co-management to unlock the economic potential of Hazelmere Dam in an equitable and sustainable manner that does not compromise the primary function of the Dam and ensures the protection of the ecosystem.

-2.2.2 Mission
+2.2.2.
+Mission

 As an important water resource, the stakeholders around Hazelmere Dam accept their mission as being: